Book Free Master Class

 Here’s a breakdown of Trading Platform Setup in five essential points:

-Customizing Alerts and Notifications: Most platforms allow you to set alerts for specific price levels or indicators.
-These notifications help you stay informed about market movements and can trigger timely actions, especially for short-term trading.
+Customizing Alerts and Notifications: Trading platforms allows you to set alerts and notifications for different price levels.
+These types of notifications help you to stay informed about the stock market movements and you can take timely actions which is quite essential in intraday and scalping.

 Here’s a summary of Intraday and Scalping Strategies in five key points: